etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 Evaluates to True if server SNMP request message classifiers match any of `server-classification-id`_'s in the list.

+.. _using-plugin-id-list-client-option:

 *using-plugin-id-list*
 ++++++++++++++++++++++

-Invoke each of the `plugin-id`_ in the list in order passing request and response SNMP PDUs from one :ref:`plugin <plugins>` to the other.
+Invoke each of the `plugin-id-client-option`_ in the list in order passing request and response SNMP PDUs from one :ref:`plugin <plugins>` to the other.

 Plugins may modify the message in any way and even block it from further propagation in which case SNMP message will be dropped.

+.. _using-snmp-peer-id-list-client-option:

 *using-snmp-peer-id-list*
 +++++++++++++++++++++++++

 Unique identifier matching a group of *matching-\** identifiers.
-Specifically, these are: `matching-trunk-id-list`_, `matching-orig-snmp-peer-id-list`_ and `matching-server-classification-id-list`_.
+Specifically, these are: `matching-trunk-id-list-client-option`_, `matching-orig-snmp-peer-id-list-client-option`_ and `matching-server-classification-id-list-client-option`_.

-SNMP request message will be sent to each `snmp-peer-id`_ present in the list.
+SNMP request message will be sent to each `snmp-peer-id-client-option`_ present in the list.

 Example: